This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Motorhome TV

-RELATED POST: Motorhome TV – Five Ways to Watch in Your Van
+RELATED POST: Motorhome TV: Five Ways to Watch in Your Van

 Bikes

 You also need to consider how you’ll get out and about, especially if you intend to remain static on a site or an aire for more than a few days.
+A secondary form of transport gives you more options and enables you to explore without the hassle of finding somewhere to park a large vehicle.

 If you’re in an urban area, local buses, trams and metros may work, and public transport is the best choice for city visits.
-If you’re more remote you’ll want to be able to get to the nearest village or head out for a day.
+If you’re more remote, you’ll want to be able to get to the nearest village or head out for a day.

 Make sure you research thoroughly if you want to tow a car – the law regarding A-frames in Europe is often misquoted and not always clear.
 You may find some helpful information on various Facebook forums for motorhome owners, and on the UK Government website.